adamphillips/the_dude/README.md

   you're happy writing shell scripts.
 - for the command-line phobic, dude provides a friendly interface to the command line.
-- for those who are at on the command line, there can still be a benefit in reducing the cognitive overhead required to run scripts.
+- for those who are at home on the command line, there can still be a benefit in reducing the cognitive overhead required to run scripts.
-- Commands can be bundled and shared using gems meaning that command line savvy devs can set up simpler commands for other team members to use.
+- commands can be bundled and shared using gems meaning that command line savvy devs can set up simpler commands for other team members to use.

 ## Talking to The Dude